 First of all, you don’t have to change anywhere (unlike with the train where you have to change trains at Antequera St Anna station), and the journey always takes the same time – around 1.5 hours for a direct connection.

 There are also slower buses with one-stop between the cities, and the journey with these takes a maximum of 2 hours.

-The bus tickets are also considerably cheaper and with more stable prices compared to the train tickets.
+The bus tickets are also considerably cheaper and the buses run more frequently compared to the trains.

 The price depends on seasonality, time of the week when you travel and time of the day.

 The cheapest bus tickets are around 13 euros one way, but price will vary depending on when you are travelling and which travel connections you are taking.